AMERICAN FEDERATION OF STATE, COUNTY AND MUNICIPAL EMPLOYEES (AFSCME) Revised 1/26

 2.1.
 The City shall recognize the WASHINGTON STATE COUNCIL OF COUNTY AND CITY EMPLOYEES/AFSCME Council 2 and its affiliated local (hereafter Union) as the sole and exclusive bargaining representative in all matters concerning wages, hours, and other conditions of employment for all employees described in the recognition clause.

 The Employer shall remain neutral when communicating with employees about Union membership and direct the employee to discuss union membership with a union staff representative.
-Such neutrality does not preclude the Employer from informing its employees that while they are a member of the Union whether they pay dues to the Union or not is up to the employee and the employee’s job is not dependent on paying Union dues.
+Such neutrality does not preclude the Employer from informing its employees that while they are a member of the Union, whether they pay dues to the Union or not is up to the employee and the employee’s job is not dependent on paying Union dues.

 For current Union members and those who choose to join the Union, the Employer shall deduct monthly all Union dues and fees uniformly levied and shall continue to do so for such time and on conditions set forth in the authorization for payroll deduction regardless of the employee’s continued membership in the Union.
 The Employer shall transfer amounts deducted to Council 2.
 Authorizations for Payroll Deduction are valid whether executed in writing or electronically.

 The Employer shall provide to the Union monthly a complete list of all bargaining unit members that includes: Employee name, work address, home address, personal phone, work email, birth date, job classification, department, full or part-time employee hours worked and semi-monthly base wage.
+The Employer shall meet or exceed the language of RCW 41.56 monthly.

 Indemnification and Hold Harmless.
 The Union agrees to indemnify and save the Employer harmless against any and all liability which may arise by reason of any action taken by the Employer to comply with the provisions of this Article, including reimbursement for any legal fees or expenses incurred in connection with such action.
 The Employer will promptly notify the Union in writing of any claim, demand, suit or other form of liability asserted against it relating to its implementation of this Article.
-[If requested by the Union in writing, the Employer will surrender any such claim, demand, suit or other form of liability to the Union for defense and resolution
+If requested by the Union in writing, the Employer will surrender any such claim, demand, suit or other form of liability to the Union for defense and resolution

 2.4.
 Electronic Authorizations are Valid An authorization for Union membership and/or dues or other payroll deduction is valid whether executed in writing or electronically.